emibap/nmeXtensions/LocationManager/README.md

 This is a native extension for haxe NME which allows to obtain the location (Latitude / Longitude) of a device.
 (Currently iOS only)
+If my free time allows it, my goal is to replicate the functionality of the [CLLocationManager][4] class.

 **Usage**